Roof Pitch & Slope Calculator

 Shingle Calculator

-Bundles needed based on roof area, including starter and ridge cap.
+Bundles needed from roof area.
+Includes starter rows and ridge cap.

 Roof Truss Calculator